iwanders/betula/README.md

 The outputs `capture_time` and `capture_duration` are optional.

+#### ImageCaptureCursorNode
 If the crate is compiled with the `betula_enigo` feature, the `ImageCaptureCursorNode` is also created.

 This node is a superset of the `ImageCaptureNode` and can capture the cursor position at the exact time the threaded capturer starts the screen capture, ensuring that the cursor position is captured at the moment of screen capture.

+This node also features a callback mechanism (setup through the blackboard) that allows other nodes to register a callback when new frames are available.
+This happens in the background, regardless of whether the blackboard is running.
+This is useful if the screen state and cursor needs to be processed, but one still wishes to configure through the editor.

+#### ImageWriteCursorNode
+If the crate is compiled with the `betula_enigo` feature, the `ImageCaptureCursorNode` is also created.
+It is the example consumer for the callbacks provided by the `ImageCaptureCursorNode`.

+Whenever this node is executed, the frame save counter is set to the value as specified in the configuration, and - if not yet configured -  a callback is registered.

+While the counter is not zero, this node writes the frames and their sidecar json files (that hold cursor position) to the disk.
+This happens asynchronously, regardless of whether the blackboard is being ticket.

+Frames are always saved as `png`, the `{c}` string is replaced with the frame counter (since the start of the capturer), the `{t}` string is replaced with the unix timestamp in ms.

 ### ImageMatchNode